Effective Job Coaching: Natural Supports & Fading Plans

 🌍 Why It Matters in the Bigger Picture

 Job coaching isn’t just a supported employment tool — it’s a wider philosophy for social care.
-The principle of “supporting people to do for themselves” applies equally in domiciliary care bids and home care submissions, where commissioners want to see services focused on independence, not dependency.
+The principle of “supporting people to do for themselves” applies equally in many tenders where commissioners want to see services focused on independence, not dependency.

-Embedding job coaching principles into broader service delivery strengthens evidence across multiple tender areas: outcomes, social value, workforce, and quality assurance.
+Embedding job coaching principles into broader service delivery strengthens evidence across multiple tender areas: outcomes, social value, workforce development, and quality assurance.
+It shows that your service understands how to balance support and autonomy, and that you are actively reducing long-term reliance rather than maintaining it.

 💡 Practical Example